Radoslaw-Wolnik/Pops-Bops/README.md

 - [ ] styles for login singup
 - [ ] mini icon maker canva for bops (make it pop page)

-- [ ] restructure middleware/utils in backend
-- [ ] the api documentation
 - [ ] make usage of docker secrets